tylermercer/personal-website/src/content/posts/software/signing-pause-giant-ai-experiments-petition.md

 headlong into those changes.
 AI research beyond the level of current Chat AI systems deserves careful ethical consideration.

-I'm not against AI as a concept.
-In fact, I'm currently working on a project that will hopefully benefit greatly from it.
+I’m not against AI as a concept.
+In fact, I’m currently working on a project that will hopefully benefit greatly from it.
 But there is a lot riding on how we as a species approach the development of powerful AI systems.
 Depending on the decisions we make, they could either improve life for the majority of mankind or